8 days Silk Road highlights tour Kashgar - Turpan - Dunhuang

 Start today with a visit to the Xinjiang Museum in downtown Urumqi.
 This museum is considered to be the research and collection center for relics in Xinjiang.
 Next drive to Turpan, an oasis city which is located in the southeast of Urumqi.

-Afterwards, visit the Tuyuk Village, which is the oldest Uyghur settlement in Xinjiang.
-Have a traditional Uyghur lunch here before you go to the Bezeklik Thousand Buddha Caves.
-See the precious artworks created by the people from different cultures, depicting their daily life and religion.
+Afterward, head to the Bezeklik Thousand Buddha Caves.
+See the precious artworks created by people from different cultures, depicting their daily life and religion.
 These caves were built on the legendary Flaming Mountains, which are the barren, eroded, red sandstone hills in Tian Shan Mountain range.
 Stop to view the memorable spectacle of the hills resembling a fiery dragon.

 Next up with a camel ride to the Mingsha Hill and Crescent Spring to see the spectacular sunset over the desert.
 In the evening, drive back to Dunhuang for retire.